ot24net/uweb/README.md

 ```

 ## Design
-There is middleware system, but if want to extend, just change the source code in your local environment.
+There is middleware system, but if want to extend, change the source code.

+## Performance
+Route middleware is rather fast, especially for long path, as it stores paths in tree.
+Session middleware depends on redis, and will slow down the benchmark.